 This post may contain affiliate links.
 Please read our disclosure policy.

-This bison chili is the perfect way to spice up your cold weather cooking routine!
-Made with lean and flavorful bison and pantry staples, it only takes about 40 minutes to make, but tastes like it’s been simmering all day!
+This Bison Chili is the perfect way to spice up your cold-weather cooking routine!
+Made with lean, flavorful bison and pantry staples, it only takes 40 minutes to make but tastes like it’s been simmering all day!

-Bison – Super flavorful, lean, and a little sweet, bison is a great alternative to other meats used in chili.
+- Bison is super flavorful, lean, and a little sweet.
+It’s a healthier alternative to other meats used in chili.
+But if bison really isn’t working for you, use ground beef or chicken.

 How To Make It